hailelagi/hailelagi.com/content/writing/trees-for-fun-and-profit.md

 }
 ```

 This adds some complexity but can be more write performant but suffer slightly slower reads in a naive implementation - perhaps a Read-Writer Lock can save us?
-This bottleneck of locks and linearization is the reason databases have Optimistic/Multi Version Concurrency Control(MVCC) semantics for pushing reads and writes further using transactions and isolation levels.
+This bottleneck of locks and linearization is the reason databases have optimistic/multi version concurrency control(MVCC) semantics for pushing reads and writes further with transaction schedules and isolation levels.

 Next, we'd like to be able to store both ordered and unordered key value data, hash maps store unordered data so this calls for some sort of additional data structure with fast ordered `KVStore` operations for our `ordered_set`.
 We must define a new interface: